How To #10: 12 Steps To Celebrity Event Sponsorships

 9. Social Media Posts

-Not only should the brand team in place managing the activation be posting to social media live from the event, some sort of “Tweet To Win” stations should be set up with a high enough incentive that attending media and celebrities will be encouraged to “enter to win” by providing a response to a fun question.
+Not only should the brand team in place managing the activation be posting to social media live from the event, but some sort of “Tweet To Win” stations should also be set up with a high enough incentive that attending media and celebrities will be encouraged to “enter to win” by providing a response to a fun question.
 Just giving away the same product to everyone does not encourage social posting.
-The easiest way to provide the winning prize either on site that day, or ship immediately following the event – but regardless, choose the winner at the close of event in order to encourage submissions through the end.
+The easiest way to provide the winning prize is either on site that day, or ship immediately following the event – but regardless, choose the winner at the close of the event in order to encourage submissions through the end.
 Having ‘runner up’ prizing set for various times throughout the event will also provoke attendees to ante up social posts as those times draw near.

-Celebrities with strong social media fan bases offer the ‘big win’, but even celebrities with bigger names and smaller social media offer a great takeaway that can be re-shared through the brands sites.
+Celebrities with strong social media fan bases offer the ‘big win’, but even celebrities with bigger names and smaller social media offer a great takeaway that can be re-shared through the brand's sites.

 10. PR Release

 If the event will allow it (DOUBLE CHECK!!
 They don't automatically), broker the option to create a PR release, and then share it digitally on a site such as PR Web.
 Regardless, the event itself should also be including the brand partner in all press releases associated with the event.
-While direct media pitching truly is needed for photo pick up in magazines, the digital PR release will help with overall brand SEO, and as media are googling for additional information online, they will come across the press release, and assume a larger partnership.
+While direct media pitching truly is needed for photo pick-up in magazines, the digital PR release will help with overall brand SEO, and as media are googling for additional information online, they will come across the press release, and assume a larger partnership.
 Plus, this release will live in perpetuity online, always reminding consumers and media of the brand’s previous partnership.

 11. Press

-Just because the event has invited press does not mean the event producer will not be open to other press attending.
+Just because the event has invited the press does not mean the event producer will not be open to other press attending.
 Make a list of relevant press outlets, and gain approval from the producer to invite them.
-Not only will this ensure targeted coverage for the brand, many outlets may not typically cover entertainment and celebrity, and this opportunity might be big enough in their mind to send a writer or even a crew for coverage.
+Not only will this ensure targeted coverage for the brand, but many outlets may not typically cover entertainment and celebrity, and this opportunity might be big enough in their mind to send a writer or even a crew for coverage.

 And by all means, once photos and testimonials are compiled, don’t just have them sit on the brand manager’s desk.
 Post them on Flickr, Twitter, Facebook, and whatever other social platforms exist.